nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![IngredientResetAllCommandScreenshot](images/IngredientResetAllCommandScreenshot.png)

 Figure x.
-A screenshot showing the outcome of an `i-resert-all` command
+A screenshot showing the outcome of an `i-reset-all` command

 #### 2.7 Listing all ingredients that user should restock : `i-restock`
 Lists the ingredient's levels of all ingredient types that fall below their pre-determined default levels and require the user to